Healthy Pregnancy Fruit for Expecting Mothers in Singapore

 Oranges

 Avocados, though technically a fruit, offer unique benefits during pregnancy.
 Rich in healthy fats and folate, they support fetal brain development while providing potassium that helps prevent pregnancy-related leg cramps.
+The nutritional composition of avocados includes vitamin K and various vitamins, which contribute to blood clotting, bone health, and overall nutrient intake.
 Their creamy texture and versatility make them an excellent addition to pregnancy meals.

 Mangoes

 Mangoes, a tropical favourite in Singapore, deliver impressive nutritional benefits.
 One serving provides 100% of your daily vitamin C needs and 30% of vitamin A requirements, supporting immune function during pregnancy.
+Mangoes are also a good option for those experiencing morning sickness, as their hydrating properties can help manage symptoms and prevent dehydration.
 Their natural sweetness makes them a perfect healthy snack option.

 Bananas

 Bananas are particularly beneficial during early pregnancy, as their vitamin B6 content may help relieve morning sickness.
+Morning sickness is a common pregnancy symptom, and consuming bananas can help manage it.
 They’re also an excellent source of quick energy and help maintain potassium levels.

 Apples

 Apples provide both fibre and vitamin C, supporting digestive health and immune function during pregnancy.
-Their fibre content helps prevent constipation, a common pregnancy complaint.
+The fibre in apples plays a key role in maintaining a healthy digestive system by promoting regular bowel movements and preventing constipation, a common pregnancy complaint.

 Guavas